salesforce/hyperion/README.md

 $ sbt assembly
 ```

-Then, run hyperion with `create` and the class name:
+Then, run Krux Hyperion with `create` and the class name:
 ```shell
 $ ./hyperion [-jar your-jar-implementing-pipelines.jar] your.pipeline.ThePipeline create
 ```